atreyasha/spp-explainability/docs/develop.md

 ### Manuscript

-1.  **TODO** Clean up all notes and add new deadlines to segments
+1. Methodologies

-2. Methodologies
+    **DEADLINE:** *\<2021-03-21 Sun\>*

     1. FMTOD data set

-        1.  provide summary statistics and explanation about the data set
+        1.  provide a visualization on the data set and its splits

-        2.  provide a visualization on the data set and its splits
+        2.  talk about lowercasing and making individual and cross-partitions unique

-        3.  mention that data set was altered to keep it in good quality by removing duplicates, perhaps this can be re-tested without such processing or used as a limitation/further-work -\> although results appear to show that performance metric improve when using original data set because of duplicates and overlaps between train and test sets
+        3.  provide summary statistics and explanation about the data set -\> such as numbers of each class and examples of each class

-        4.  talk about lowercasing, upsampling and other important information
+        4.  mention performances from other studies which can be compared against -\> put citations and GitHub links

     2. Model